Blog

 The blueprint of integration now appears as follows:

-• Choose the edition: Use Server 2022 unless you have a legacy workload or certification that flatlines on 2019.
+• Choose the edition: Use Server 2025 for new builds unless a legacy workload, vendor certification, or operational standard still requires 2022 or 2019.

-• Select the license: Standard when you require 2 VMs or fewer; Datacenter when the server has a virtualization farm or Windows Kubernetes nodes.
+• Select the license: Standard when you require two VMs or fewer; Datacenter when the server has a virtualization farm or Windows Kubernetes nodes.

-• Order Intel hardware that has TPM 2.0, Secure Boot, and a NIC that supports USO/RSC.
+• Order compatible hardware that has TPM 2.0, Secure Boot, VBS support, and a NIC that supports the offloads your workload needs.

-• Turn on Secured-core in Windows Admin Center; check in msinfo32.
+• Turn on Secured-core or the required VBS/HVCI controls in Windows Admin Center; check the result in msinfo32 or PowerShell.

-• Register with Azure Arc to federate policy and telemetry.
+• Register with Azure Arc to federate policy and telemetry, then enable Windows Server 2025 Hotpatch when prerequisites are met.

-• Install container runtime (Docker or containerd), apply HostProcess DaemonSets if using Kubernetes.
+• Install container runtime (containerd or Docker where still supported), and apply HostProcess DaemonSets if using Kubernetes.

-Then follow that checklist and the new Windows dedicated server falls into the background a secure policy-driven node that speaks AD, Azure and Kubernetes natively.
+Then follow that checklist, and the new Windows dedicated server falls into the background as a secure, policy-driven node that speaks AD, Azure, and Kubernetes natively.

 Server rocket ascending a roadmap toward future Windows versions.

 Windows dedicated servers are no longer static file boxes; they are nodes in a cross-cloud control plane that can be programmed.
-When you select Windows Server 2022 on Intel, you get Secured-core as a default, zero click Azure Arc enrollment, and container parity with Linux clusters.
-Pair that OS with a data center capable of 200 Gbps throughput per server and able to pass Tier IV audits, and your hybrid estate will no longer care where the workload resides.
+When you select Windows Server 2025 on compatible hardware, you get a longer lifecycle, current Secured-core and VBS controls, Azure Arc enrollment, and a stronger container and file-services platform.
+Pair that OS with selected Tier III/Tier IV data centers capable of up to 200 Gbps throughput per server, and your hybrid estate will no longer care where the workload resides.
 Integration is not a weekly fire drill but a property of the platform.

 Deploy Windows Servers Fast

-Spin up Secured-core Windows dedicated servers with 200 Gbps uplinks and integrate them into your hybrid fabric in minutes.
+Spin up Windows dedicated servers with up to 200 Gbps uplinks and integrate supported configurations into your hybrid fabric quickly.

 Order Now